caicloud/cyclone/docs/caicloud-yml-introduction.md

 ### Integration

 Cyclone use the image  which built during the build step to run a container .
 Then Cyclone would run integration step defined in `caicloud.yml` as a docker container.
 If the integration is failed, version creation fails.
+Note that if the value in the environment section is a string, do not use double quotation marks.

 ```yml
 integration: